kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 > **WARNING**: It is an important clarification that this is NOT a full
 > Kubernetes API.
 It uses `TypeMeta` for some fields that made sense to re-use
-> and were familiar, but otherwise has it's own structure.
+> and were familiar, but otherwise has its own structure.
 It is not a [Custom
 > Resource Definition (CRD)][crd] nor will it be made available along with our
 > CRDs.
 It will be used only by conformance test tooling.